Battle of Lobositz: Battle

 Anxious to end this and brush away what he thought was an annoying rear guard, Frederick took his staff's advice and ordered a limited cavalry charge down the hill to chase the few Austrians away.
 Led by Lt.
 Gen. Kyau, some 1,200 Prussian cuirassiers charged the Austrian horse and drove them back toward the Elbe.
-Continuing on, however, the Prussian squadrons came upon the unexpected sunken road between Lobositz and the Morellenbach, in which were hidden several hundred Serb and Austrian grenadiers.
+Continuing on, however, the Prussian squadrons came upon the unexpected sunken road between Lobositz and the Morellenbach, in which were hidden several hundred irregulars and Austrian grenadiers.
 The Prussian cuirassiers were also surprised by considerable fire from their right flank by massed batteries of artillery and infantry hidden in the village of Sullowitz.
 As the surviving Prussian cavalry made their way forward in disorder across the sunken road, assailed on the right and left by the ambush laid for them, they were finally counterattacked by a hidden brigade of 1,300 fresh Austrian cuirassiers (the Cordua and Stampach Regiments under Karel Adam Felix von Lobkowitz) and thrown back.
 The Prussian troopers retreated with heavy casualties back up the Homolka.

 It was suddenly apparent from this surprising setback that Frederick was not facing any mere rear guard but the entire Austrian army, deployed in a strong, flanking position.
 Moreover, the action on the Prussian left up on the Lobosch mountain was also proving to be much more strongly held than anticipated.
-Bevern was having no luck in "brushing aside" the Serbs from the vineyards, who had themselves, all morning, been heavily reinforced by Lacy's infantry.
+Bevern was having no luck in "brushing aside" the irregulars from the vineyards, who had themselves, all morning, been heavily reinforced by Lacy's infantry.
 But even worse was to come.

 Seeing his fellow cavalrymen humiliated and repulsed, General Gessler, Frederick's chief of cavalry, took it upon himself to order a general charge with all his remaining squadrons.
 Gessler had evidently been stung by a reprimand on his courage by the Prussian King a few days before and was anxious to amend the insult.
 He was also merely obeying Frederick's standing order to all of his cavalry to never let a check go unanswered, but to always attack on its own initiative.
 So filtering all of his 7,200 troopers through the Prussian infantry, Gessler led a massive charge down into the floodplain.
 As he watched this charge unfold, Frederick was said to have exclaimed, "My God, what is my cavalry doing!
 They're attacking a second time, and nobody gave the order!"

 The results were the same as the first charge, but on a larger scale.
 The Prussian squadrons were raked on their flanks by the hidden Austrian guns and infantry, and counterattacked by the now-reinforced Austrian cavalry.
 A few Prussian cuirassiers attempted to struggle across the muddy Morellenbach to get at the main Austrian guns but their horses were so blown that they couldn't climb the bank on the far side and were mowed down by the Austrian battalions (now standing up) at the top.
 In the end, all of Frederick's cavalry were spent and forced to retreat.